meta-me/metame-website/posts/_drafts/x-reasons-why-your-time-is-important.md

 Imagine what our ancestors would have given to see the progress of humanity today.
 We are living in an incredibly exciting time.

-## Conclusion
+## Summary

 Your time is incredibly valuable.
 It is scarce, continually slipping away and you don’t know when your journey will end.
 Your life is also incredibly valuable.
 You are moulded by the resources and time of your family and close ones.
 You have great capacity to sense, experience and think.
 Within you is great potential to transform yourself and those around you and you live in the greatest time in human history.

 We are all directors of our own life story.
-Let us all create stories worth telling.
+Let us all create stories we are proud of.

 Andrew